Laparka/Nailject/README.md

 #### Run the following command
 >
->`npm run iocgenerator -- ./registrations.ts --moduleName Registrations --outputDir ./services/__generated/`
+>`npm run pileuple -- ./registrations.ts --moduleName Registrations --outputDir ./services/__generated/`

-Please note, that there is -- after the iocgenerator statement.
+Please note, that there is -- after the pileuple statement.
 This is my first TypeScript NodeJS project

 ### Check the generated files with your outputDir
 ```